qiankun214/DQN-FlappyBird-python3/README.md

+This almost copy from https://github.com/xmfbit/DQN-FlappyBird. just adapt it to python3 and torch1.x

 ## Flappy Bird With DQN

 DQN is a technology to realize reinforcement learning, first proposed by Deep Mind in NIPS13([paper in arxiv](https://arxiv.org/pdf/1312.5602v1.pdf)), whose input is raw pixels and whose output is a value function estimating future rewards.
 Using Experience Replay, they overcame the problem of network training.